multiversx/mx-sdk-py-cli/CLI.md

-  --sender SENDER                                the alias of the wallet set in the address config --pem PEM                                      🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                              🔑 a JSON keyfile, if PEM not provided --passfile PASSFILE                            🔑 a file containing keyfile's password, if keyfile provided.
-If not
+  --sender SENDER                                the alias of the wallet set in the address config --pem PEM                                      🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                              🔑 a JSON keyfile, if PEM not provided --passfile PASSFILE                            DEPRECATED, do not use it anymore.
+Instead, you'll be prompted to enter
-                                                 provided, you'll be prompted to enter the password.
+                                                 the password.
   --ledger                                       🔐 bool flag for signing transaction using ledger --sender-wallet-index SENDER_WALLET_INDEX      🔑 the address index; can be used for PEM files, keyfiles of type
                                                  mnemonic or Ledger devices (default: 0)